 According to reporting from BuzzFeed News, Trump Administration officials are actively pushing new and increased immigration fees.
 Not only is President Trump proposing a new rule that would require asylum seekers to pay a fee, but administration officials are also moving forward on increased fees across several different types of immigration applications.
-Here, our immigration attorney in Los Angeles offers an overview of the proposed fees.
+Here, our immigration attorneys offer an overview of the proposed fees.

 Homeland Security Briefing Documents: Proposed Immigration Fees

 BuzzFeed News obtained briefing documents used by the Department of Homeland Security (DHS).
 The documents make it clear that the Trump Administration wants to transfer more money to ICE for immigration enforcement operations.
 One of the tactics that administration officials are pursuing to get access to additional revenues is increasing immigration fees and creating new immigration fees.
 The DHS documents include the following three proposals:

 - Increase in Naturalization Fee: As of right now, it costs $640 to submit the N-400, Application for Naturalization.
 The Trump Administration wants to raise this fee to a staggering $1,170.
 The proposed fee is especially unfortunate because the current naturalization fee is already prohibitively expensive for some applicants.
 If finalized the revised fee would represent an 83 percent increase.

 - New Fee for DACA Renewals: The administration is also pushing a new application fee for DACA renewals.
 The DACA program—which is set for a showdown before the Supreme Court—has repeatedly been attacked by President Trump.
 The fee and the fate of DACA are still unclear, though some in the administration are pushing a hefty $500 DACA application fee.